Swetha-Baskaran/portfolio/README.md

 This portfolio depicts who am i, my skills, what i had done as a frontend developer (Projects), and this is also an interface to communicate with me.

-I was fascinated about programming and currently in the way upgrading my skills.
+I was passionated about programming and currently in the way upgrading my skills.
 I was very much intrested in the fields of Web technologies and Data Science.

-#0c2335

-#031f35e0